Visyond/website-hugo/site/content/pricings/pricing-page.md

 faqSectionContent:
   - answersList:
       - answer: >-
           Yes.
-With the free Basic Dashboards plan, you can create advanced charts and present interactive, spreadsheet-driven dashboards and ‘what-if’ calculators.
-Sign up for a <strong>[free 14-day trial](/accounts/signup/)</strong> to enjoy the full Visyond experience.
+With the free _Basic Dashboards_ plan, you can create advanced charts and present interactive, spreadsheet-driven dashboards and ‘what-if’ calculators.
+      - answer: >-
+          Sign up for a [free 14-day trial](/accounts/signup/) to enjoy the full Visyond experience.
 No credit card required.
     faqSectionSubTitle: Is there a free version of Visyond?
   - answersList:
       - answer: >-
-          Visyond plans start from $9 seat/month for _Dashboards_ and _Financial Statements_ plans, and from $47 seat/month for _Dashboards + Auto-analysis_ plans.
+          Visyond plans start from $9 seat/month for _Dashboards_ plans, and from $47 seat/month for _Dashboards + Auto-analysis_ plans.
     faqSectionSubTitle: How much does Visyond cost?
   - answersList:
       - answer: >-
           If you’d like to create and present interactive dashboards, pick one of the _Dashboard_ plans.
+      - answer: >-
           If, additionally, you would like to automate spreadsheet analysis, choose one of the _Dashboards + Auto-analysis_ plans.
+      - answer: >-
           If you want to generate financial statements, pick the _Financial Statements_ plan.
     faqSectionSubTitle: Which plan should I pick?
   - answersList:
       - answer: >-